PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Design of

 \subsection{Motivations}

-Given a prompt $p$ and an LLM $f$, the residual stream vector of the last token $p^n$ of the input prompt $p$ consolidates information from all preceding tokens and directly determines the next generated token.
-In other words, the residual stream vector encodes the essential context information necessary for generating the next token.
-Additionally, prompt injection attacks manipulate the input prompt $p$ to induce an LLM into performing an attacker-desired injected task rather than the user's original target task.
-Consequently, the residual stream vector of the last token $p^n$ could be affected.
+Given a data prompt $x$ and an LLM $f$, the residual stream vector of the last token $x^n$ of the input prompt $x$ consolidates information from all preceding tokens and directly determines the next generated token.
+Because LLMs are explicitly trained to recognize and follow instructions, their internal representations are highly sensitive to instructional content.
+Benign prompts typically contain only task-related data without executable instructions, whereas malicious prompts embed instructions intended to alter the model’s behavior.
+We hypothesize that the LLM encodes these differences within the hidden states of the last token.
 Motivated by these observations, we propose leveraging the residual stream vector of the last token $p^n$ of the input prompt $p$ to detect prompt injection attacks.

-A natural question is which specific layer's residual stream vector should be utilized.
-A straightforward solution is to use the residual stream vector from the final layer $l$.
-However, this approach may yield suboptimal performance.
-Specifically, the residual stream vector in the final layer $l$ is primarily tuned for next token prediction.
-This means that it may have already been transformed in ways that obscure critical contextual information relevant to distinguishing malicious instructions in an input prompt.
-Middle layers often retain more contextual information that can be useful for detecting injected prompts.
-Thus, residual stream vectors from different layers may vary in their effectiveness in detecting prompt injection attacks.
+Figure~\ref{pishield-pca-visualization} illustrates residual stream vectors of clean and contaminated data after projecting them into a two-dimensional space using principal component analysis (PCA).